 - Preheat oven to 400F.

-- In a food processor, combine flour, ground almond, sugar, butter, egg and almond extract.
+- In a food processor, combine flour, ground almonds, sugar, butter, egg and almond extract.

 - Pulse until the dough comes together.